Do Not Call Registry and Unwanted Calls

 Technology to Fight Technology

-We recommend that you ask your phone company whether it plans to implement any new call-blocking services or technology in light of the FCC’s rule clarification.
-We also recommend that you share your concerns about spoofed calls with the FCC, (at the address below) which has authority to take action against spoofed calls.
+We also recommend that you share your concerns about robocalls and spoofed calls with the FCC, (at the address below) which has authority to take action against spoofed calls.

 Report Unwanted Calls

-If you receive unwanted telephone calls, you should file reports with the following agencies.
+If you receive unwanted telephone calls, you should contact the Minnesota Attorney General’s Office to report the details of the call.
+The Office can sometimes trace the call to its source, making scammers easier to find and stop.
+You may also want to contact your phone company and file reports with the following agencies.
 In doing so, it is important to provide as much information as you can about the call, including the time and date of the call, the name and telephone number displayed on your caller ID device, and the nature of the call.

 The Federal Trade Commission